alnwlsn/wc-80-archive/README.md

 ![image of WC-80 Cube running](img/running.jpg)

-Homebrew Z80 computer which is not exactly a TRS-80 Model 1 clone.
+My homebrew Z80 computer which is not exactly a TRS-80 Model 1 clone.
+Archive from 2020-2023.

 ## Background
 Some time ago when I was in college (not that long ago, mind you, it was like 2018), I found a TRS-80 Model 1.
 It was the first (non-IBM PC) retrocomputer I had ever got my hands on, and in my book, is absolutely legendary, for reasons I'll have to get into some other time.
 What's important is that what I got was *only* the keyboard, so no power supply, no cables, no display.
 The first thing I tried to do with it was cobble up a power supply, and wire up an adapter so I could plug the machine into a regular TV's composite video.
 I powered it on.
 It was a working unit.